surge-synthesizer/shortcircuit-factory-content/README.md

 So, here's the plan:

 - Make your part or multi locally
-- Press "Save with collected samples"
+- Press "Save (Part-or-Multi) with collected samples"
-- Go and find the resulting folder
+- Go and find the resulting folder.
+You should have "YourThing.scp" or "YourThing.scm" and "YourThing Samples"
+- If you want to work directly with git
+   - fork this repo
-- Take the .scp or .scm and copy it into YourFork/Content/Parts or /Multis respectively
+   - Take the .scp or .scm file and samples directory and copy it into YourFork/Content/Parts or /Multis respectively.
-- Go in the samples folder and copy all the samples into the respective /samples subfolder
+     So you should have `Content/Parts/YourThing.scp" and "Content/Parts/YourThing Samples/..."
-- checkout a new branch, commit the change and submit a PR
+   - git commit on a branch and send a PR

-If only the first three steps made sense to you, then do those and then zip up that folder, contact us (you hopefully already have per the above), and a team member will take your zip and add it here.
+ - If you dont want to work with git
+   - hop into the #shortcircuit-content-sharing channel in our discord
+   - Talk to us about how to share a zip containing the .scp/.scm and " Samples" directory with us
+   - Then we will fork and merge as above.

 ## Licensing